Short films are the most common training ground for aspiring filmmakers. This is true for film school students as well as self-taught filmmakers.

 David Sandberg made the three-minute horror film “Lights Out” for an online film challenge and posted it to his Vimeo.
 It won the challenge and played at other online and fringe festivals.
 However, unlike the other entries in this article, it didn’t play Sundance or accomplish anything notable at the festival level.

 But the Internet loved it.
 It was ripped from his Vimeo and posted on YouTube by fans and shared thousands of times.
 It racked up tens of millions of views.
 Last year, a Hollywood producer bought the rights and hired a professional screenwriter to develop a feature film.
 The director?
 David Sandberg.
-Lights Out—the feature—is set to come out in 2016.
+Lights Out—the feature—came out in 2016.

 While the viral short is sure to make a bid for dominance, it’s likely that new filmmakers will continue to succeed with all three models.
 The important thing to do is to find the right shape for the story you want to tell and execute it well.